MindK product academy

 Technology optimization.
 Updating your tech stack is a natural part of the SaaS lifecycle.
 Over time, your application might get too slow, illogical, or poorly scalable to satisfy users.
 In such cases, the team has to make a hard decision.
 They can continue accumulating technical debt or re-engineer the solution with newer technologies (as was the case of Uber and Pinterest).

-CemaSYS – a sustainability reporting software I discussed earlier – was initially written in Ember.js and PHP7.
+CEMAsys– a sustainability reporting software I discussed earlier – was initially written in Ember.js and PHP7.
 As the client has an ambitious plan for new features, they needed technology we could support for years to come.
 That’s why, the team decided to migrate the project to Angular, Nest.js, and Azure Blob Storage.
 The Angular team releases improvements twice a year, which is great for maintenance and security.

 CemaSYS SaaS application analytics dashboard

-Analytics dashboard in the CemaSYS application by MindK
+Analytics dashboard in the CEMAsys application

 Pricing optimization.
 SaaS pricing is both an art and a science.
 According to Harvard Business School, a 1% improvement in pricing can yield you 11% more revenue.
 The Anatomy of SaaS pricing strategy says that users often don’t care about the price of your product or its rivals.
 They do, however, care about the value they get at the price you offer.
 Value-based pricing allows you to continue optimizing SaaS pricing based on people’s willingness to pay.